 “Diabetic Ketoacidosis With Canagliflozin, a Sodium–Glucose Cotransporter 2 Inhibitor, in Patients With Type 1 Diabetes” is published in the April 2016 edition of the American Diabetes Association’s Diabetes Care.

-European Agency Probing Invokana Link to Amputations
+Agency Probes Invokana Link to Amputations

 The European Medicines Agency (EMA), the European equivalent of the FDA, is reviewing a possible association between canagliflozin and amputations (mainly of the toe), which have been observed in an ongoing drug trial.